ctools/ctools/doc/source/user_manual/getting_started/beyond.rst

 Beyond the first steps
 ----------------------

-Assuming that you have read the :ref:`quickstart <quickstart>` tutorial, here now some chapters to read if you intend to do more complex analyses.
+Now that you are familiar with the ctools basics, here are some sections to read if you intend to do more complex analyses.
-Once you have gone through these chapters you should have a pretty complete picture about the capabilities of ctools.
+Once you have gone through these sections you should have a pretty complete picture about the capabilities of ctools.
-And you should be ready for doing your own cutting edge analyses.
+And you should be ready for doing your own cutting edge CTA science data analyses.

 .. toctree::
    :maxdepth: 2